Pomax/are-we-flying/docs/index.md

   setupControls(map) {
     this.centerMapOnPlane = true;

-    // link our checkbox to our new "centerMapOnPlane" flag const btn = (this.centerButton = document.getElementById(`center-on-plane`));
+    // Link our checkbox to our new "centerMapOnPlane" flag const btn = (this.centerButton = document.getElementById(`center-on-plane`));
     btn.addEventListener(`change`, ({ target }) => (this.centerMapOnPlane = !!target.checked));

-    // then: if we drag the map around, turn off auto-centering map.on(`drag`, () => { if (btn.checked) btn.click(); });
+    // Then: if we drag the map around, turn off auto-centering map.on(`drag`, () => { if (btn.checked) btn.click(); });

-    // And if we load the page without checkbox checked (e.g. page reloads), check it. if (!btn.checked) btn.click();
+    // And if we load the page without the checkbox checked
+    // (e.g. we reload the page), get it checked. if (!btn.checked) btn.click();
   }

   ...

-  async updateMap({ model: flightModel, data: flightData, general }) {
+  // And of course: control the centering using our new flag! async updateMap({ model: flightModel, data: flightData, general }) {
     ...
-    // And of course: control the centering using our new flag! if (this.centerMapOnPlane) map.setView([lat, long]);
+    if (this.centerMapOnPlane) map.setView([lat, long]);
     ...
   }